A note on the Long-Time behaviour of Stochastic McKean-Vlasov Equations with common noise: Introduction

-However, to the best of our knowledge, little is known about the asymptotic behavior of the solutions of equations of the form \eqref{eq:SMKVCN}.
+{ To the best of our knowledge, the asymptotic behavior of the measure-valued flow $(m_t)_{t\geq 0}$ solution to equation \eqref{eq:SMKVCN} remains largely unexplored, even in cases where the drift \( b \) is linear with respect to the measure variable}.
 In the case without common noise, $\sigma_0=0$, where $m$ is a deterministic flow of measures, past research has focused on various aspects of the solutions of \eqref{LP}, including existence, uniqueness (\cite{mckean1966class}, \cite{funaki1984certain}, \cite{graham1996asymptotic}), and stability.
 Over the past two decades, significant advancements have been made in understanding the convergence to equilibrium for solutions of the deterministic McKean-Vlasov equation.
 For example, see \cite{carrillo2003kinetic} or \cite{carrillo2006contractions} for proofs of an exponential convergence rate to equilibrium under strict convexity conditions on the potentials $V$ and $W$.
 The case without strict convexity assumptions is more intricate.
-Nevertheless, through a thorough examination of the dissipation of the Wasserstein distance, \cite{bolley2013uniform} showed an exponential convergence to equilibrium in a weakly-convex case.
+Nevertheless, through a thorough examination of the dissipation of the Wasserstein distance, \cite{bolley2013uniform} showed an exponentially fast convergence to equilibrium in a weakly convex case.
 Recently, involving a coupling method issued from \cite{lindvall1986coupling}, it has been shown using nice concentration properties from \cite{eberle2016reflection} that the convergence to equilibrium holds with an exponential speed in the case of a confinement potential that is only convex far from the origin, as seen in \cite{durmus2020elementary}.
 The latter shows uniform in time propagation of chaos property, as introduced in \cite{kac1956foundations} and \cite{sznitman1991topics}, allowing one to conclude the uniqueness of the invariant measure and provide a rate of convergence to equilibrium. ~\\